George P. Elliott: Life

 In 1955, he took a job on the faculty at Cornell University, and in 1957, he joined the faculty at Barnard College.
 He won a Hudson Review Fellowship in 1956 and a residence at the Yaddo writer's colony in 1957.
 Around the same time, his wife became a managing editor at The Hudson Review and she later replaced William Arrowsmith as editor in 1960.
 He published his first book of fiction, the novel Parktilden Village, in 1958.
 Reviewing the book for Commentary, Robert Brustein called it "a satiric nose-thumbing at the age of the social sciences and ... a plea for the restoration of certain values which the permissive disciplines have squeezed out of the human spirit."

 In 1960, he moved to the Iowa Writers' Workshop at the University of Iowa, where he taught alongside Philip Roth, R. V. Cassill, and W. D. Snodgrass.
 He returned to the Bay Area in 1962, teaching first at University of California, Berkeley and then at St Mary's.
 In 1963, he took a post in the Creative Writing Program at Syracuse University, where he remained until his death in 1980 just days ahead of his planned retirement date.
+Elliot was one of the founders of the Creative Writing program at Syracuse.
+One of his students, the poet Stephen Dunn, has written of his 1969-70 experience at Syracuse that, "We had come to study with Philip Booth, Donald Justice, W.D.
+Snodgrass, George P. Elliott, arguably the best group of writer-teachers that existed at the time."
 He won a number of fellowships during his career, including a D. H. Lawrence fellowship in 1962, a Ford Foundation fellowship in 1965, and Guggenheim fellowships in 1961 and 1970.

 His short story collection, Among the Dangs, won the Indiana Authors' Day Award in 1962.
 His second novel, David Knudsen (1962), was called "A luminous and important novel that deserves much better than the perfunctory or hostile reviews that it received when it was published six months ago" in a long review by Theodore Solotaroff in 'Commentary'.
 Its story centered on the title character, the son of a nuclear scientist, who suffers from radiation sickness due to exposure to fallout a hydrogen bomb test his father had been responsible for.
 Solotaroff wrote that, "To read David Knudsen is to realize how little has been done with this subject [living in the nuclear age] until now."